litiecheng/Diablo-II--Vanilla-Frosting/README.txt

 - [Recipe] You can now open the Cow Level with just a Town Portal Book.
 - [Recipe] Upgrade a rune by placing: 2x Rune -> Next Rune (up to Zod).
 - [Recipe] Downgrade a rune by placing: Rune + Antidote -> Previous Rune.
-- Rare items will spawn with max affixes.
+- Rare items will spawn with max affixes if possible.
-  > Weapons/Armors/Rings/Amulets have a base of 6 affixes (Final item could be lower or greater).
-  > Jewels have a base of 4 affixes (Final item could be lower or greater).

 **** Drop Balancing ****
 - The default item drop amounts are the same as /players 8.